1. Overview

 Specify the Redis URI in the redis.uri property, for example:

-TLS connection URIs start with rediss://.
 To disable certificate verification for TLS connections use the following property:

 Username and password can be specified in the URI or separately with the following properties:

-4.3.
+4.5.
 Redis Data Structures

-The sink connector supports the following Redis data-structure types as targets:
+The Sink Connector supports the following Redis data-structure types as targets:

 • Collections: stream, list, set, sorted set, time series